Dmitri9149/Molecular-cell-biology-processes/README.md

 The project is running.
 Some parts are in just a draft form.

-See the draft of the first part: "Name_Spaces.ipynb"
+See the draft of the first part:
+"Name_Spaces.ipynb"

+Some interesting facts about coronavirus, see:
+"Coronavirus_key_factors.ipynb"